-Based upon the monitoring of ghost vehicles (see below), you will be able to determine if the actual ROV position has been overly and incorrectly biased by either the doppler or the USBL to the point where it requires correction.
+Based upon the monitoring of the aforementioned ghost vehicles, the operator will be able to determine if the actual ROV position has been overly and incorrectly biased by either the doppler or the USBL to the point where it requires correction.
 This can be accomplished in several ways.